 Methods

-Tanner Crab Abundance Estimates
+Data

-Tanner crab data from an annual bottom trawl survey of the EBS continental shelf conducted by the National Marine Fisheries Service (NMFS) over 1978-2019 were provided by the NMFS Alaska Fisheries Science Center (AFSC).
-During the first decade, there was a gradual expansion of the survey area leading to variability in the number of stations sampled.
-The survey extent was standardized in 1988, and 376 stations have been consistently sampled annually since.
+Tanner crab abundance data come from a bottom trawl survey of the EBS continental shelf conducted annually since 1978 (Fig. 1a).
+No survey was conducted during 2020 because of the COVID-19 pandemic, and we use data from 1978-2019 to avoid complications involved with the missing year.
+During the first decade of the time series there was a gradual expansion of the survey area leading to variability in the number of stations sampled.
+The survey extent was standardized in 1988, and 376 stations have been consistently sampled since.
 A 0.5-hr tow is made near the center of each 20 x 20 nmi2 (37 x 37 km2) square on a sampling grid.
-Since 1982, the standardized sampling gear has been an eastern otter trawl using an 83 ft (25.m) head rope and a 112 ft (34.1 m) footrope (Rugolo & Turnock 2011, Zacher et al. 2020).
+Since 1982, the standardized sampling gear has been the 83-112 eastern otter trawl (Zacher et al. 2021).

 For purposes of our analysis, we defined juvenile crab as those of both sexes with a carapace width (CW) of 30-50 mm.
 Crabs in this size range are likely predominately 3 years old, based on size-at-age relationships estimated for Tanner crabs in the Gulf of Alaska (Donaldson et al. 1981) corrected for the greater intermolt period in the colder temperatures of the EBS (Paul & Paul 2001).
-To account for possible error in age estimates we also considered the possibility that 30-50 mm CW crabs were predominantly 2 or 4 yr old, for sensitivity analysis in our initial S-R models.
+To account for possible error in age estimates we also considered the possibility that 30-50 mm CW crabs were predominantly 2 or 4 years old, for sensitivity analysis in our initial S-R models.
 Use of design-based estimates for this size range and at this lag is an important distinction relative to Szuwalski et al. (2021), who used model recruitment estimates at a lag of 5 yrs in their work, increasing the potential for variables external to the model system to affect recruitment, confounding any effects by the investigated variable(s).

 Mature female Tanner crabs were defined as females of shell condition 3 (SC3, old shell).
 Tanner crab experience a terminal molt upon reaching sexual maturity.
 Shell-age classification approximates the time since the last molt using criteria described by Jadamec et al. (1999).
 Shell condition 2 female crabs were ignored in our study as these are likely to be primiparous crabs.
 These have an extended brooding period, mating in late winter immediately following the terminal molt and carrying the resultant embryos until the following year (Swiney 2008).
 Consequently, primiparous females sampled in year t will hatch their eggs in year t+1 and will not contribute to the hypothesized age 3 juvenile pseudocohort in year t+3 used as the response variable in our S-R analyses.
 Exploratory models showed that S-R results were not appreciably different when shell condition 4 (SC4) females were excluded, consequently this class was excluded from analysis, as they may have lower fecundity.
 Finally, SC5 crabs (very, very old shell) were ignored due to comparatively high rates of barrenness, lower fecundity and low abundance.

-For both juveniles, and mature female crabs, average catch-per-unit-effort (CPUE) for size/SC class k in year i for strata s (Cksi) was calculated as:
+For both juveniles and mature female crabs, average catch per unit effort (CPUE, number of crab km-2) for size/SC class k in year i for strata s (Cksi) was calculated as:

 Cksi=sjkfjkAjnsi , (eq.
 1)